Yes, Tesamorelin can be taken in the morning, as long as you use it consistently and follow your prescriber’s instructions for your specific product.

 Tracking progress involves:

-Adjusting injection timing might be necessary based on individual tolerance and outcomes.
+Adjusting injection timing might occasionally be considered based on individual tolerance and routine, but any major change should be discussed with the prescribing clinician.

 Practical Tips for Taking Tesamorelin in the Morning